JRiggles/Aseprite-Extension-Updater/README.md

 ## Requirements

-This extension has been tested on both Windows and Mac OS (specifically, Windows 11 and Mac OS Sonoma 14.3.1)
+This extension has been tested on both Windows and Mac OS (specifically, Windows 11 and Mac OS Sequoia 15.1.1)

 It should also work for Linux, but that hasn't been tested.